RPIDIAL/DiRecT/README.md

 ## Method
 ### 3D facial landmark extraction using the MediaPipe framework
 The Google MidiaPipe model is originally trained to extract 2D facial landmarks from face photos.
-We designed the following pipeline to adapt it for 3D facial landmark extraction.
+We designed the following pipeline to adapt it for 3D facial landmark extraction from 3D images (e.g., cone beam CT and 3dMD head camera images).
 <img src="./fig1.png"/>

 ### Scheme of our DiRecT network